International Day of Happiness – March 20

 Jamie Illien was an orphan raised 32 years before the International Day of Happiness by the institution of famous social worker Mother Teresa from the streets of Calcutta.
 Jamie was later adopted by a single American woman named Ana Bell Illyan.
 Jamie has been a consultant to the UN.
 He made the world realize that it is not only important for humans to grow financially but also to increase people’s happiness.

 There is a special theme of the International Day of Happiness every year.
-This year the theme is “Happier Together“.
+This year’s International Day of Happiness 2021 theme was “Keep Calm.
+Stay Wise.
+Be Kind“.
 The purpose of this theme is to pay attention to those things which are similar to us rather than those which divide us among ourselves.
 Everyone wants to be happy and life is happier when we are together.

 “Happiness is when what you think, what you say, and what you do are in harmony.” – Mahatma Gandhi